tbennun/cudnn-training/README.md

-This is a refactored version of the cudnn-training project.
-All further updates will be done in https://github.com/3DdeepAI/3DdeepAI/tree/3DdeepAI
+This is a refactored version of the cudnn-training project. instead of having all structs/helpers/... in one .cu file some additional .h files are added. (for a clearer appearance) All further updates will be done in https://github.com/3DdeepAI/3DdeepAI/tree/3DdeepAI And not in this branch.

 NOTE:
 =====